 - If the corners of your mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment such as vaseline.

 - Sore throats and pain when swallowing are not uncommon.
 The muscles get swollen.
 The normal act of swallowing can then become painful.
 This will subside in 2-3 days.

-Sutures are placed the area of surgery to minimize post-operative bleeding and to help healing.
+Sutures are placed in the area of surgery to minimize post-operative bleeding and to help to heal.
 Sutures placed during surgery will resorb and drop out on their own after approximately 5 -14 days.
+Sometimes they become dislodged.
+This is no cause for alarm.
+Just remove the suture from your mouth and discard it.
 If they become bothersome, call and schedule a visit to have them removed.

 Normal healing after tooth extraction should be as follows: The first two days after surgery are generally the most uncomfortable and there is usually some swelling.
-On the third day you should be more comfortable and although still swollen, can usually begin a more substantial diet.
+On the third day, you should be more comfortable and although still swollen, can usually begin a more substantial diet.
 The remainder of the post-operative course should be gradual, steady improvement.
 If you don’t see continued improvement, please call our office.
 If you are given a plastic irrigating syringe, DO NOT use it for the first five days.
-Then use it daily according to the instructions until you are certain that the tooth socket has closed completely and that there is no chance of any food particles lodging in the socket.
+After the fifth day, use it daily until you are certain that the tooth socket has closed completely and that there is no chance of any food particles lodging in the socket.

-Your case is individual, no two mouths are alike.
-Do not accept well intended advice from friends.
-Discuss your problem with the persons best able to effectively help you: Dr. Sindoni or your family dentist.
+Your case is unique, no two mouths are alike.
+Discuss any problems with the trained experts best able to effectively help you: Dr. Sindoni or your family dentist.

 Brushing your teeth is okay – just be gentle at the surgical sites.